astravant/digital-garden-jekyll/_notes/daily-notes.md

 # April 14, 2021

-> All you should be doing is talking to customers and building stuff.
+- All you should be doing is talking to customers and building stuff.
-> What’s the least code with the most payoff?
+- What’s the least code with the most payoff?
-> Always think about adding one more zero to whatever you’re doing, but never think beyond that.
+- Always think about adding one more zero to whatever you’re doing, but rarely think beyond that.
-> The future is already here— it’s just not very evenly distributed.
+> The future is already here — it’s just not very evenly distributed.

 - If you're raising capital, take the smartest money you can get (ideally past founders/CEOs).